Victoriurki/dictionary_app/README.md

 ## Getting Started

-If you would like to collaborate or just run this app on your computer, remember that you need to have this items on your Desktop:
+If you would like to collaborate or just run this app on your computer, remember that you must have this items on your Desktop:

 - Dart
 - Flutter